 Active and Passive Bribery of Foreign Public Officials

-The material conditions and sanctions are the same as for offences of bribery of Swiss public officials.
+The material conditions and sanctions correspond to those of the bribery of Swiss public officials.

 Active and Passive Bribery in the Private Sector

-Active and passive bribery in the private sector is also punished under Swiss law (Article 322octies and 322novies SCC).
-Bribery of private persons presupposes a tripartite relationship in which one person connected to another by a relationship of trust and loyalty – such as an employee, an agent or a partner – receives an undue advantage from a third party in order to act or fail to act, within the context of their professional or commercial activities, in breach of their duties of trust and loyalty to their employer, principal or partner.
-The prohibition of private bribery aims to protect trust and loyalty in business relationships by sanctioning the breach of private-law duties.
+Active and passive bribery in the private sector are also punishable under Swiss law (Articles 322octies and 322novies SCC).
+Bribery of private individuals requires a tripartite relationship in which one person connected to another by a relationship of trust and loyalty – such as an employee, an agent or a partner – receives an undue advantage from a third party in order to act or fail to act, within the context of their professional or commercial activities, in breach of their duties of trust and loyalty to their employer, principal or partner.
+The prohibition of bribery of private individuals aims to protect trust and loyalty in business relationships by sanctioning the breach of private-law duties.

 Offenders face a custodial sentence of up to three years or a monetary penalty.